 - Having pain with intercourse, biking, or working out

 Recovering From Labiaplasty

 Also, note that sitting and urinating during your early recovery can be painful.
 The best thing to do is to rest and to lie down as much as you can.
 Doing these things will reduce bleeding and swelling.
 It is important to follow the instructions from your plastic surgeon carefully during recovery.
 This will help prevent bacterial infections and other complications.

-You also can speed your recovery by getting more sleep, elevating the pelvis, using cold compresses, and taking pain relievers.
+You also can speed up your recovery by getting more sleep, elevating the pelvis, using cold compresses, and taking pain relievers.
 Swelling can be reduced by applying a bag of crushed ice to the area for 20 or 30 minutes.
 Learn about post-operative care for labiaplasty.

 Request a Houston Labiaplasty Consultation

 Interested in a Houston labiaplasty?
 Please set up a consultation with Dr. Ashley Steinberg today.
-She’ll talk to you about the benefits and risks of a labiaplasty and determine if you’re an ideal candidate.
+She’ll talk to you about the benefits and risks of a labiaplasty surgery and determine if you’re an ideal candidate.